Inverted Sentence

 Inversion in English grammar refers to a change in the normal word order of a sentence.

-Sometimes we use predicate or part of the predicate before the subject and call it inversion.
+Sometimes the whole predicate or part of the predicate comes before the subject.
+Look at the following examples:

 Question Inversions: